kar-center/Git-Guidelines/CONTRIBUTING.md

 2. #### [feature]

     A new feature (also small additions).
 Most likely it will be an added feature, but it could also be removed.
-This can only happen in "master" branch or when ceating a new branch, because no new features are allowed in older branches.
+This can only happen in "master" branch or when creating a new branch, because no new features are allowed in older branches.
 Exceptions to this  ve to be discussed on a case-to-case basis with the corresponding release managers.

     #### Example :

         [feature] Initialize Login dashboard

-2. #### [implementation]
+3. #### [implementation]

     When adding new sections to a Feature.

     #### Example :
         [implementation] Add Accessdicision
-3. ####  [improvement]
+4. ####  [improvement]

     When improving sections of a Feature.